kubernetes-the-hard-way-on-lxd

 }

-Remember to run the above commands on each controller node: controller-0, controller-1, and controller-2.
+Remember to run the above commands on each master node: master-0, master-1, and master-2.

 Verification

-Login to one of the controllers, or you can check in all of them:
+Login to one of the master nodes, or you can check in all of them:

 Execute the verification command: